thelfer/tfel/docs/mfront/stress-potentials/Hooke.md

 beginning of the time step and \(d\sigma^{zz}\) is the value of the increment of the axial stress.

-This equation is appropriately normalised using one of the elastic properties.
+This equation is appropriately normalized using one of the elastic properties.
 The associated jacobian terms are added if necessary.

 ## Generic computation of the tangent operator